Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --query [].id --output table
 ```

-**Step 5:** Run the command below to give your experiment the Azure Kubernetes Service Cluster Admin Role on your resource group.
-Make sure you adjust the principal ID before executing the command.
+**Step 5:** Run the command below to give the experiment the `Azure Kubernetes Service Cluster Admin Role` on the resource group.
+Make sure you've adjusted the principal id before executing the command.

 ```
 az role assignment create \